 - Incorporate a few COVID-safe team building events.
 Now is not the time to jam everyone in a conference room to sing or eat, but adding some activities like trivia or group word games or a weekly “kudos” session will help ease people back together.

 - Create a work buddy system.
-Often used for new employees, consider assigning everyone a “back to office” buddy and encourage them to connect over the first week.
+Often used for new employees, consider assigning everyone a “back to office” buddy and encourage them to connect over the first week of being reunited.

 - Use icebreakers to start meetings, like two truths and a lie or “if I could have lunch with one person.”